I made a paper frog and ladybug once and I also used to run through sprinklers with a kid named Lukie. It was pretty lit!!!

-mixed nuts around, cuz!
-Diet and sleep are crucial components of health and emotional wellbeing.
+mixed nuts around Diet and sleep are crucial components of health and emotional wellbeing mmkay.
 The better my health, the better my music!
-A healthier Don is a Don that practices his guitar and keyboard chops, gets gigs, and becomes a SoundCloud legend!
+A healthier Don is a Don that practices his guitar and keyboard chops, has already gotten gigs, and is becoming a SoundCloud legend!
 Cleaning, Organization and other "normie adulting" skills have grown leaps and bounds also.
 On the other hand it is important to slow down and smell the roses sometimes.
 I keep my creative spirit and inner child nourished.
 Just ask anyone who has heard me ad-lib a goofy song, they'll confirm it.
 Word!

 About last house early during early Covid19 period: is odd & I am just trying to do my best during these times.
 I was out of work for months, but recently I have just started up again.
 It feels good to get out there and make some cold hard cash!
 Calling and video chatting my friends and family really helps in these times.
 I use Netflix Party watch and chat tool with my mom, really helps us connect.
 My dad and step mom came over to eat lunch on our back deck the other day.
 But we stayed at a distance and after I disinfected the chairs just incase.
 I have to be vigilant to protect myself and the people I see day to day from COVID-19.
 All guitar lessons and medical appointments have been through online video.
 Is it just me or is there way too many different video chat apps?!
 I don't go into stores much right now.
 In my dojo I clean door knobs, light switches, and other surfaces with bleach water daily.
 I find little ways to entertain myself all the time.
 Today I just learned how to automate volume swells and panning left to right in FL Studio the easy way.
 I have shared the tutorial that helped me learn this on the Donny The Neoclassic Facebook page.
 Recently I purchased Toxic Biohazard synth from the FL Studio team.
 I continue looking for ways to enhance my fusion techno, rap, remixes, and live pickin'-n-grinnin' folk and blues!
 Are you too a musician?
 Stop on by the many music 'school' pages I have here at Neoclassic!
 Or check out Jokes For You, Zandaboxxy, My Writing (after all there's not a lot else to do! + Don't forget about the 'More' tab:)